 Welcome back!
-So, you like what the Litecoin project aim to achieve and now you want to buy Litecoin with PayPal, but you’re unsure how?
+So, you like what the Litecoin project aims to achieve and now you want to buy Litecoin with PayPal, but you’re unsure how?
 Well, today I’m going to show you…

-Although there are now hundreds of different cryptocurrency exchanges which allow you to buy, sell and trade Litecoin, hardly any of them accept PayPal!
+Although there are now hundreds of different cryptocurrency exchanges that allow you to buy, sell and trade Litecoin, hardly any of them accept PayPal!

 As a result, there is no direct way to buy Litecoin with PayPal.
 You will need to first buy Bitcoin using your PayPal account, and then exchange Bitcoin for Litecoin at an exchange.
 But don’t worry, I’ll guide you through the steps.

 In my ‘Buy Litecoin with PayPal’ guide, I am going to discuss two different platforms that accept PayPal and explain how they both work.
 After that, I am then going to give you a really simple step-by-step guide on how to complete your PayPal to Litecoin trade from start to finish!

 So, what are you waiting for?
 In the first part of my ‘how to buy Litecoin with PayPal’ guide, we’ll start by finding out why it’s so difficult to buy cryptocurrencies using an e-wallet like PayPal!

 - 1 Why it is Difficult to Buy Litecoin with PayPal

 - 2 Where can you buy Litecoin with PayPal?